-7.1 Applicant Identification
+6.1.1 Applicant Identification

-As part of the Program application, all applicants and household members will be required to submit documentation to prove their identity.
+As part of the Program application, all Applicants and household members must submit documentation to prove their identity.
+PRHFA or its authorized representatives will ensure the documentation is valid and current during the eligibility review.
 This documentation may include, but is not limited to, the following:

 - Government Issued Photo Identification (Federal or State Issued);

-- Driver's License:
+- Driver's License;

-- Passport:
+- Passport;

 - Military ID Card;

 - Birth Certificate; or

 - Certificate of Naturalization or Permanent Resident Card.